-Considering the Implications for Transport 1.19 It would be difficult not to agree with a regional approach to strategic transport planning, particularly given the critical importance of good transport links in sustaining regional economic growth.
-The current Joint Local Transport Plan, which was produced in 2014 in partnership with all 6 North Wales Councils, is due to be renewed in 2021.
-WG is proposing that the plan is replaced by a Regional Transport Plan (RTP), which will be developed by the proposed CJC.
-1.20 The revised RTP will reflect the overarching Welsh Government Transport Strategy which is also being reviewed and is currently at the consultation stage.
+1.17 The revised RTP will reflect the overarching Welsh Government Transport Strategy which is also being reviewed and is currently at the consultation stage.
 Llwybr Newydd - the Wales Transport Strategy sets out the long term vision for transport in Wales and will shape both the RTP and our own integrated transport plans.
-1.21 Flintshire has successfully developed its own Countywide Integrated Transport Plan over the past 5 years which has provided a sound base for the many successful funding bids into WG.
-It is essential therefore that local transport demands and knowledge drive strategic decisions on regional transport investment and the link from local Council officers to regional CJC transport teams will be key to the future development of the transport function in North Wales.
-1.22 The recent period of austerity has impacted on many Councils ability to deliver the transport planning function and there is a clear shortage of officers who are experienced in the transport planning function in North Wales.
+1.18 Flintshire has successfully developed its own Countywide Integrated Transport Plan over the past 5 years which has provided a sound base for the many successful funding bids into WG.
+It is essential therefore that local transport demands and knowledge drive strategic decisions on regional transport investment and the link from local Council officers to regional CJC transport teams will be key to the future development of the strategic transport function in North Wales.
+1.19 The recent period of austerity has impacted on many Councils ability to deliver the transport planning function and there is a clear shortage of experienced officers in this specialist area across North Wales.
 There is view in WG that officers from local authorities will transfer to the new CJC and that 'economies of scale' will then naturally reduce the numbers required and deliver savings in the longer term.
 This is not the case for two reasons: The low number of dedicated transport officers available in North Wales Councils.
 Most of the transport roles undertaken in local authorities are now generic in nature, with officers undertaking a wider range of other non-transport related functions.
-1.23 The role of Transport for Wales in the strategic transport planning function remains unclear however given the growing capacity of the organisation it is should be brought under the governance arrangement of the regional CJC.
-1.24 Whilst there is an understandable move towards sustainable public transport within the new Welsh Transport Strategy, the role of the Trunk Road Network will always remain a critical element of the transport infrastructure in North Wales.
-It is important therefore that the management and development of this key element of transport is also delivered through the regional body.
-1.25 A regional approach to the development and management of the Core Bus Network would also benefit from a regional approach.
+1.20 The role of Transport for Wales in the strategic transport planning function remains unclear however given the growing capacity of the organisation it is should be brought under the governance arrangement of the regional CJC.
+1.21 Whilst there is an understandable move towards sustainable public transport within the new Welsh Transport Strategy, the role of the Trunk Road Network will always remain a critical element of the transport infrastructure in North Wales.
+It is important therefore that the management and development of this key element of the overall transport network is also delivered through the regional body.
+1.22 A regional approach to the development and management of the Core Bus Network would also benefit from a regional approach.
 This would allow local authorities to concentrate on local transport services including community transport, school and social care transport which would then link into the Core Network.
+1.23 Considering the Implications for the economy 1.24 Similarly to the initial response to the strategic transport function being led by the CJC as outlined in paragraph 1.16 above, there is logic in the economic development duty for North Wales being led by the CJC.
+This would build on the existing governance infrastructure for the now, well-established, North Wales Economic Ambition Board (NWEAB).